 Global Legal Monitor - News of legal developments from around the world, drawn from the Global Legal Information Network, official national legal publications, and reliable press sources.

-numerous options available through the Global Legal Monitor may be selected by subject or jurisdiction.
+These feeds include numerous options available through the Global Legal Monitor may be selected by subject or jurisdiction.
 Jurisdictions include many countries, as well as the European Court of Human Rights, World trade Organization, and the World Bank.

 In Custodia Legis Blog - In Custodia Legis is Latin for in the custody of the law.
 One role of the Law Library of Congress is to be a custodian of law and legislation.
 A blog covering current legal trends, a British perspective, a perspective from New Zealand, legislative developments in THOMAS, and cultural intelligence and the law.